zhouhuashan/onnxruntime/docs/IR.md

 __Some notes on language in this and all related documents__:

-1. The use of SHOULD, MUST, MAY and so on in this document is consistent with [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+1. The use of SHOULD, MUST, MAY and so on in this document for normative purposes, which is indicated by upper-case lettering, is consistent with [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 2. The use of 'list' shall denote an ordered collection of items, 'set' shall denote an unordered collection of unique elements, and 'bag' an unordered colletion of possibly non-unique elements.